anuket-project/anuket-specifications/doc/tech/usecases.md

 -	Define Edge locations based on use case
 -	Define some guideline about external factors that can affect the edge like WAN latency based on telco use case
 -	Define VNF/CNF profiles (if needed) specific to Edge use cases such as profiles required for acceleration technologies
--	Define resources requirements in terms of compute , Storage and networking , new concept can be introduced such as hyper coverage infrastructure
+-	Define resource requirements in terms of compute, storage and networking; new concepts, such as hyper converged infrastructure, can     be introduced
 -	Define different Architecture models as no one size fits all"
 -